Batz - A Savory Seafood Stew

 Instructions

-- Add the onion and garlic and cook until the onion is soft and translucent, about 5 minutes.
+- Add the diced onion and minced garlic to the pot.
+Sauté for about 5 minutes until the onion is soft and translucent.

-- Add the diced tomatoes and cook for another 5 minutes.
+- Stir in the diced tomatoes, allowing their juices to meld with the onion and garlic for another 5 minutes.

 - Pour in the fish stock and white wine.
-Add the bay leaf and thyme.
-Season with salt and pepper.
+Stir to combine and add the bay leaf and thyme.
+Season with salt and pepper to taste.

-- Bring the mixture to a boil, then reduce the heat and simmer for 15 minutes to allow the flavors to meld together.
+- Bring the mixture to a boil, then reduce the heat to low and let it simmer for 15 minutes to deepen the flavors.

-- Add the fish fillets, mussels, clams, and shrimp to the pot.
+- Carefully add the fish fillets, mussels, clams, and shrimp to the pot.
 Cover and cook for 10-15 minutes, or until the seafood is cooked through and the shells have opened.

 - Remove the bay leaf from the pot.
-Taste and adjust the seasoning if needed.
+Taste and adjust seasoning if necessary.

-- Serve the Batz hot, garnished with fresh parsley.
+- Serve the Batz hot, garnished with freshly chopped parsley.
+Pair it with crusty bread to soak up the delicious broth.

 Dietary Information